connervieira/Predator/CONFIGURATION.md

     - `validation` contains settings for validating license plate candidates/guesses.
         - `guesses` is an integer that determines how many guesses the ALPR engine will make when analyzing a plate.
             - The higher this number is, the more likely Predator is to guess a plate incorrectly.
 The lower this number is, the less likely Predator will be to find a valid guess at all.
-        - `confidence` is a number that determines the minimum confidence a license plate guess needs to have before Predator will consider it valid, where 100 is extremely confidence and 0 is a complete lack of confidence.
+        - `confidence` is a number that determines the minimum confidence a license plate guess needs to have before Predator will consider it valid, where 100 is extreme confidence and 0 is a complete lack of confidence.
-            - This value is only considered in real-time mode, and is ignored in pre-recorded mode.
             - This value is ignored by alerts when `general>alerts>alerts_ignore_validation` is enabled.
         - `license_plate_format` is a list of strings that provide Predator with examples of how license plates in your region should be formatted.
             - For example, license plates in the state of Ohio generally follow the pattern of 3 letters followed by 4 numbers.
 In Ohio, this preference might contain `"AAA0000"` to filter out plate guesses that don't match the most common formatting pattern.